-Whether you’re trying to snag that big promotion, actively looking in the job market, or just aspiring to better yourself in your current position, it’s important to define your personal brand.
+Whether you’re trying to snag that big promotion, looking for a new job, or just aspiring to better yourself in your current position, it’s important to define your personal brand.

 Upgrading your personal brand helps you determine your role in the workplace and specify how you’d like others to perceive you.